stat545ubc-2023/mda-hgordon93/mini-project-1.md

 ```

 This dataset contains 20,680 rows and 14 variables.
 Three of the
-varaibles are double precision, one is a date, and 10 are character
+varaibles are numeric, one is a date, and 10 are character strings.
+The
-strings.
-The dataset is a subclass of tibble.
-The information it
+dataset is a subclass of tibble.
+The information it contains is about
-contains is about building permits issued by the City of Vancouver since
+building permits issued by the City of Vancouver since the year 2017,
-the year 2017, updated monthly for the current year.
+updated monthly for the current year.
 <!----------------------------------------------------------------------------->

 1.3 **(1 point)** Now that you’ve explored the 4 datasets that you were